ectoflow/vue-stripe-elements/README.md

 </StripeElements>
 ```

+# Styles
+No base style included.
+Main reason: overriding it isn't fun.
+Style as you wish via element options: [see details](https://stripe.com/docs/js/appendix/style).

 # API Reference

 ## StripeElements.vue
 Think of it as of individual group of elements.
-It creates stripe instance and elements object.
+It crxweates stripe instance and elements object.

 ```js
 import { StripeElements } from 'vue-stripe-elements-plus'